Deep Smart Contract Intent Detection: Introduction

-\textbf{Our contributions} can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first study to propose an approach for detecting developer intents behind smart contracts using deep learning models. \item We compiled a comprehensive dataset of over $40,000$ labeled smart contracts, covering 10 categories of development intents. \item We provide a website for \textsc{SmartIntentNN}, with all documentation, code, dataset, and models available at \url{https://github.com/web3se-lab/web3-sekit}. \end{itemize}
+\textbf{Our contributions} are summarized as follows: \begin{itemize} \item To the best of our knowledge, this study is the first to propose a method for detecting developer intents in smart contracts using deep learning techniques. \item We have compiled a comprehensive dataset of over 40,000 labeled smart contracts, covering 10 categories of developer intents. \item We have open-sourced \textsc{SmartIntentNN}, including all documentation, source code, datasets, and models.
+Please refer to \url{https://github.com/web3se-lab/web3-sekit}. \end{itemize}